• Skip to main content

 Best Exercises for Tennis – Wrapping Up

-In contrast, it requires a high level of fitness and agility combined with good muscular endurance, strength, and power.
+Despite illusions, tennis is not an easy or gentle sport.
+In contrast, it requires high fitness and agility combined with good muscular endurance, strength, and power.

 And if you are competing, like any sport, focusing on competition means you will probably push yourself far harder than you realize, and if you are not physically prepared, this can lead to injury.